 Build a clean starting stack

-A good stack is not just about total value.
-It should support fast betting, easy change, and minimal counting errors.
+A good stack is not just about total point value.
+It should support fast betting, easy change, and the full-rack feel players expect at card rooms — mostly lows and mids they can actually bet with.

 Use this sequence: